 And we stand on the lawn and wonder what happened.

-So I like to say, to those committed to taking Gandhi’s words to heart, take these words of Gandhi’s to heart: “I like your Christ, I do not like your Christians.
+So I like to say, to those committed to taking Gandhi’s teaching to heart, take these words, often attributed to Gandhi, to heart: “I like your Christ, I do not like your Christians.
 They are so unlike your Christ.”

 Take those words and chew on them, think on them, own them.
 Take all the time you need.
 Let God use them to make you more like Jesus.

 When people look at you, do they see your Christ, or do they see your church?
 Do they see Jesus, or do they see the impact of people claiming to speak for Jesus?